MassimoBelfioreCode/MassimoBelfioreCode/README.md

 I enjoy working on systems that are reliable, scalable and well-designed, and I’m motivated by the idea of using technology to improve real-world services,
 especially in healthcare and media platforms.
-I'm also happy when I deal with the Iron (il ferro).
+I'm also happy when I deal with Iron (il ferro).

 Skills & Technologies